Overview Of How To Fix Self-Referrals In Google Analytics

 Do you see how this could lead you to make decisions based upon bad data?
 Next lets take a look at the two common causes of self-referrals and how to fix them.

-Two Main Causes Of Self-Referrals In Google Analytics
+Three Main Causes Of Self-Referrals In Google Analytics

 - Incorrect configuration of cross domain tracking